ho-thanh-und/tp/docs/UserGuide.md

 Format: `sadd c/INDEX s/INTERVIEW_DATE_AND_DURATION m/MODE`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A mode can only be Online, or Offline.</br>
+A mode can only be Online, or Offline.
 </div>

 * Adds the interview schedule of candidate specified at the `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​